JoaoVitorCafe/TASKS-JSON-API/readme.md

 ### JSON file

-- In this application , all the data is stored in JSON files
+- In this application , all the data is stored into JSON files
 - The tasks are located in the ``` tasks.json``` file
 - The users are located in the ``` users.json``` file
 - The file will be created automatically when you start the server.
-- Do not delete all the content present in ``` tasks.json```.
-In order to this API to work this file must have at least an empty array.
+- Do not delete all the content present in ``` tasks.json``` or ``` users.json``` .
+In order to the API to work both files must have at least an empty array.

 ### Structure of JSON files